Interlisp/Interlisp.github.io/content/en/project/getInvolved/_index.md

 The archives are public.
 The LispCore group gets much more email, and posts from non-members are moderated.

-* Interlisp.org is a Google workspace; [let us know](mailto:info@interlisp.org) if you want an "interlisp.org" email addresses and why you want it.
+* Interlisp.org is a Google workspace; [let us know](mailto:info@interlisp.org) if you want an "interlisp.org" email address and why you want it.

 ### Chat